hoosteeno/jsi_collaboration_toolkit/README.md

       </code></pre>
     * Push this to the _newproject_ repo
       <code>git push -u origin master</code>
-  6. Consider updating _README.md_ file
+  3. Update paths in the /deploy files to match the true deploy path

-_Note_: The paths in the /deploy files should be changed to match the true deploy path
+  4. Consider updating _README.md_ file